zalando-pg/pg_auth_mon/README.md

 ## How to run it:

+The extension is compatible with PG versions >= 10.

 1. Add `shared_preload_libraries = 'pg_auth_mon'` to your `postgresql.conf`
 2. Restart postgresql, for example `sudo systemctl restart postgresql@12-main.service`
 3. ```sql